 Place a chard leaf on a flat surface.
 Spoon some of the millet mixture in the middle of the chard leaf.
 Fold the large end of the chard over the filling, then fold the sides in and roll the leaf up like a cigar.
 Place the roll, seam side down, in a 9 x 13-inch baking dish.
 Repeat with the remaining chard leaves.
 Pour ½ cup vegetable stock into the pan to cover the bottom of the pan.
 Cover the dish with aluminum foil and bake for 25 minutes, or until the chard leaves have wilted and are tender.
 Serve topped with the roasted red pepper sauce.

-- 1 large onion, peeled and chopped
+- 1 large onion, peeled and finely diced

-- 6 cloves garlic, peeled and smashed
+- 6 cloves garlic, peeled and minced

 - 2 cups Roasted Red Pepper Sauce